Application for consent to obtain recovery of costs incurred in operation of Heathrow rail infrastructure

 Under the 30 May 2008 Crossrail Deed of Undertaking (DoU) between HAL and the Secretary of State for Transport, HAL undertook to provide access to Heathrow Rail Infrastructure in accordance with certain provisions of the Railways Infrastructure (Access and Management) Regulations 2005 (‘the 2005 Regulations’), since superseded by the Railways (Access, Management and Licensing of Railway Undertakings) Regulations 2016 (‘the 2016 Regulations’).

 HAL Network Statement - an overview of the infrastructure assets and how access can be applied for and is subsequently allocated.
 It also includes principles of the charging regime to be employed.

-Plus a number of supporting documents which include a standard track access agreement and a standard station access agreement and which can be here.
+Plus a number of supporting documents which include a standard track access agreement and a standard station access agreement plus station conditions can be found here 2019 updated versions to be published shortly.